ui-schema/ui-schema/packages/docs/src/content/docs/widget-plugins.md

 export {NewPlugin}
 ```

-- `{current, Widget, widgetStack, ...props}` prop signature of each plugin
+- `{current, Widget, pluginStack, ...props}` prop signature of each plugin
 - `current` index/current position in stack
 - `props` are the props which are getting pushed to the `Widget`
 - recommended: use `<NextPluginRenderer {...props} newProp={false}/>`